-Our next step is to allocate the national emissions from each subsector of Fig. 1 spatially on a $0.1^{\circ} \times 0.1^{\circ}$ grid.
-National emissions are allocated following the procedure described below for all countries except for the contiguous US (Maasakkers et al., 2016) and for oil/gas in Canada and Mexico (Sheng et al., 2017), where we use existing inventories constructed for

-- 10 2012 on the same 0.1° x 0.1° grid and scaled here by subsector to match the corresponding national UNFCCC reports for 2016.
-We estimate emissions for Alaska using the EPA State Inventory Tool (EPA, 2018) following the methods outlined in the Alaska Greenhouse Gas Emission Inventory (Alaska Department of Environmental Conservation, 2018) and apply the procedures described below to distribute these emissions spatially.
-Other previously reported gridded national emission inventories are not used here due to their limited spatial resolution and/or limited disaggregation of emissions (Hiller et al., - 15 2014; Höglund-Isaksson, 2012; Kurokawa et al., 2013; Wang and Bentley, 2002).
-We will use the gridded version of the UK National Atmospheric Emissions Inventory (NAEI; Defra and BEIS, 2019) as independent evaluation of our inventory in Sect.
+- 10 Our next step is to allocate the national emissions from each subsector of Fig. 1 spatially on a 0.1° x 0.1° grid.
+National emissions are allocated following the procedure described below for all countries.
+An exception is for the contiguous US (Maasakkers et al., 2016) and for oil/gas in Canada and Mexico (Sheng et al., 2017), where we use existing inventories constructed for 2012 on the same 0.1° x 0.1° grid and scaled here by subsector to match the corresponding national UNFCCC reports for 2016.
+The two North American inventories only provide a total oil emissions gridded product, and we simply - 15 scale this product to match the reported subsector totals for oil emissions.
+Alaska is missing from the US inventory so see estimate emissions for Alaska using the EPA State Inventory Tool (EPA, 2018) following the methods outlined in the Alaska Greenhouse Gas Emission Inventory (Alaska Department of Environmental Conservation, 2018) and apply the procedures described below to distribute these emissions spatially.
+Other previously reported gridded national emission inventories are not used here due to their limited spatial resolution and/or limited disaggregation of emissions (Hiller et al., 2014; Höglund- - 20 Isaksson, 2012; Kurokawa et al., 2013; Wang and Bentley, 2002).
+We will use the gridded version of the UK National Atmospheric Emissions Inventory (NAEI: Defra and BEIS, 2019) as independent evaluation of our inventory in Sect.
 3.3.